NAOSHIMA

 Miyama cafe PUUT

-Miyama Cafe Puto (in Roadside Station Miyama Park)
+Miyama Cafe Puto (Inside Roadside Station Miyama Park)

-This café is operated by KEIRIN HOTEL 10.
+A cafe operated by SETOUCHI KEIRIN HOTEL 10.